borism/gcp-ci-cd-python-apps/README.md

 - it will deploy it to dev environment and test basic application functionality;
 - once test passes it will wait for manual approval to deploy to prod.

-Once it is depoyed to prod, you should be able to see the app, get it's public IP address with the following command:
+Once it is deployed to prod, you should be able to see the app, get it's public IP address with the following command:
 ```
 export PUBLIC_IP=$(kubectl get service notejam-prod -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
 echo $PUBLIC_IP
 12.34.45.56
 ```

-Put that IP address in your browser and you should see the working app.
-Normally that IP address would be associated with a DNS name, i.e. notejam.example.com.
+Enter that IP address in your browser and you should see the working app.
+Normally IP address would be associated with a DNS A record, i.e. notejam.example.com.

 That's it.
-Once you change something in the app and push a new tag, it will automatically be deployed until production, and with a manual approve, to production.
+Once you change something in the app source code repository and push a new tag, it will automatically be deployed to staging, and with a manual approve, to production.